shivadatascience123/Power-BI---Analysis-of-Chocolate-Sales-Data/README.md

 • **Goal of the Dashboard**

-a.To build a visual analytics platform that:
+To build a visual analytics platform that:

-b.Tracks and compares chocolate shipments over time.
+a.Tracks and compares chocolate shipments over time.

-c.Evaluates sales team and product performance across regions.
+b.Evaluates sales team and product performance across regions.

-d.Supports decisions around product focus and market strategies.
+c.Supports decisions around product focus and market strategies.

 • **Walkthrough of Key Visuals**